 For the last few sessions, we have been discussing different techniques for writing recursive programs, all based on the fundamental technique of structural recursion.
 Last time, we introduced a new topic in the study of programming languages: the static properties of variables.
 That included the definition of a little programming language that will serve as our testbed for studying the topic.

-Today, we use our techniques for writing recursive programs to write a program to process programs in our little language.
+Today, we use our techniques for writing recursive programs to write a program that processes programs in our little language.
 Our task is straightforward:

-Does a variable occur free or bound in a given piece of code?
+Does a variable occur bound in a given piece of code?

 When we write programs to process other programs, we see quickly why knowing how to write recursive programs is so important: Programming language specifications are almost always highly inductive!